The Office of Research and Innovation Core Facilities (RCF) are organized into several cores:

 Mass Spectrometry Core

-The Mass Spectrometer Core (MSC) facility maintained and operated by Office of Research and Innovation provides services and expertise for the analysis of small and large molecules to users across campus and to external users.
+The Mass Spectrometry Core (MSC) facility maintained and operated by Office of Research and Innovation provides services and expertise for the analysis of small and large molecules to users across campus and to external users.
 Currently, the MSC facility consists of Agilent GCMS and SHIMADZU MALDI system.

 General and Contact Information